 There are five FDA-approved medications for long-term use in weight loss.
 And if you offer a 20-minute slot, you can write a prescription in 20 minutes.
 But you can't do much of the really important work and the counseling.
 You can't have a personalized discussion about diet and exercise.
 You can't talk about all of the things that go into how and why you're eating a certain way.
 Or what their goals are.
 You can't do that effectively, kindly, and compassionately in twenty minutes.
 So she decided to go on her own and practice medicine the way she wanted it.
 And the only way to do it is to have your own practice.

 [09:20] Gaining Knowledge of Nutrition

 One of the biggest complaints about physicians is they don't know enough about nutrition and diet.
 Alexandra says this wasn't taught enough in medicine.
 In residency, you're taught to check the BMI and tell them to eat less and exercise more.
 There was one clinic that was focusing on nutrition and it was within the bariatrics clinic.
 And this was the only exposure she got.

 But when she had found this field, she sought out board certified experts.
 She was lucky enough to get to rotate with a well-renowned doctor, the godfather of the field.
 He started doing research back 25 years ago and has been a pioneer in making the field.
 So it was an eye-opening experience for her being able to work with him and being exposed to his clinic.
-That's when she started to realize that it can be in the form of the diet or pharmacology.
+That's when she started to realize that treatment can be in the form of the diet or pharmacology.